MileHacker Logo

 Climate Patterns Throughout the Year

 Summer (June - August): These are the warmest months, with average temperatures between 12°C and 20°C (54°F-68°F).
 Highs can occasionally reach into the mid-20s °C (70s °F).
 Daylight hours are long, extending past 9:00 PM in mid-summer, allowing ample time for outdoor activities and sightseeing.
-While summer presents pleasant conditions, rain showers can still occur, so a waterproof layer remains valuable.
+While summer presents favorable weather, rain showers can still occur, so a waterproof layer remains valuable.
 Humidity is moderate, rarely becoming uncomfortable.

 Autumn & Winter Overview